 How many clicks should you buy?

 It depends on your offer and budget, obviously.
-However, according to statisticians, the minimum sample size for making any meaningful decision is 100.
+However, according to statistics, the minimum sample size for making any meaningful decision is 100.

-So, for example, if you buy a 300-click package, your sales conversion rate is 2%, and the average order value is $50, you will make $300.
-If you buy a solo ad clicks for $0.75, you have spent $225 and made a $75 profit.
+For example, if you purchase a 300-click package, with a sales conversion rate of 2% and an average order value of $50, you will earn $300.
+If you buy a solo ad click for $0.75, you have spent $225 and made a $75 profit.

 But it all depends on your offer, ad copy, and the quality of solo ad traffic.
 Since you can’t overspend to ‘test’ different solo ad vendors, you should start minimally by buying 100 clicks and gradually scale from there.

-If you compare solo ad price per click versus PPC ads’ or Facebook ads in some ultra-competitive niches like weight loss and health, you will notice that having a comparative testing budget for solo ads is not bad.
+If you compare the price per click of solo ads versus PPC ads or Facebook ads in ultra-competitive niches like weight loss and health, you will notice that having a comparative testing budget for solo ads is not a bad idea.

 Solo ads for Amazon Affiliate

 Yes, it is possible to make money by sending solo ad clicks to Amazon affiliate products.
-If someone buys within 24 hours, you will earn a commission according to Amazon Associates Program policies.
+If someone purchases within 24 hours, you will earn a commission per Amazon Associates Program policies.

 However, I strongly recommend collecting people’s email addresses before sending traffic to the offer page.

 Clickfunnels has everything you need to set up a successful online business, including landing page creation and email list management (ActioneticsTM).
-Give Clickfunnels a try if you want to build eCom sales pages and shopping carts and manage email subscribers.
+Give ClickFunnels a try if you want to build e-commerce sales pages and shopping carts, and manage email subscribers.

-If you are looking for a website builder with blogging functionality despite WordPress, I recommend Brizy.
-It is equipped with many functionalities, while the website builder is the most convenient one.
+If you’re looking for a website builder with blogging functionality beyond WordPress, I recommend Brizy.
+It is equipped with numerous functionalities, with the website builder being the most convenient one.
 Read this Brizy review to learn more, check Brizy’s pricing, and compare it with other costs to see if it’s worth the price.

 Is using Solo ads for eCommerce worth it?